- One-on-one interaction in an environment where player development is the focus

 Please download the waiver and have a parent or guardian sign before attending your first clinic.

-If the forecast on the day of a given session clearly calls for thunderstorms and/or lightning before the start of a camp or clinic session, Takeover Lacrosse programs may be cancelled in advance of a camp or clinic session starting.
+If the forecast on the day of a given session clearly calls for rain, thunderstorms, and/or lightning before the start of a camp or clinic session, Takeover Lacrosse programs may be cancelled in advance of a camp and/or clinic session starting.
+If on the day of a given session there are any COVID-19 related issues, Takeover Lacrosse programs may be cancelled in advance of a camp and/or clinic session starting.

-Cancelation notices will be sent via email and an update will be posted on the home page of https://www.takeoverlax.com/ as well as our social media pages no more than two hours before a session is to start.
+Cancellation notices will be sent via email and an update will be posted on our social media pages no more than two hours before a session is to start.

 Thanks for your support of Takeover Lacrosse!